mAbduqayum/python-workbook/100_conditionals/118_visible_light/visible_light.md

-# Exercise 118: Wavelengths of Visible Light
+# Exercise: Wavelengths of Visible Light

 Write a program that reads a wavelength and reports the corresponding color of visible light.